|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 2. The Ontario electricity system will be faced with two major challenges:

-a.The net immigration rate and hence the rate of population growth will likely be much larger than anticipated by the OPA in 2006.
+a)The net immigration rate and hence the rate of population growth will likely be much larger than previously anticipated.
 Even without global warming a larger immigration rate will be required to sustain funding of the medicare system in Ontario as post WWII baby boomers become elderly;

-b.
-The electricity system, in addition to meeting the load categories that exist in 2006, will also have to provide the prime energy required to displace liquid fossil fuels for both transportation and rural heating.
-Even with no population increase the total non-fossil fuel electricity generation and transmission/distribution will need to be approximately doubled.
-Much of this new electricity generation will have to be applied to rural off-peak hydrogen production for efficient conversion of biomass into methanol.
+b) The electricity system, in addition to meeting the past load categories, will also have to provide the prime energy required to displace liquid fossil fuels for both transportation and rural heating.
+Even with no population increase the total clean electricity generation and transmission/distribution will need to be approximately doubled.
+Much of this new electricity generation will have to be used for rural off-peak hydrogen production for efficient conversion of biomass into methanol.

-4. Concentrations of major buildings will likely adopt nuclear systems to meet their space heating, potable water heating and mechanical cooling requirements.
+4. Urban buildings will likely adopt nuclear district heating with water source heat pumps to meet space heating and potable water heating requirements.

 QUANTIFICATION OF ADDITIONAL ELECTRICITY GENERATION REQUIREMENTS: